-\ Text Books are not included in tuition fees
+Text Books are not included in tuition fees

 † A materials package must be purchased from the school prior to the first day of classes.
+Additional supplies can be purchased from the school.

 § A clinic shirt is not provided.
-You will be required to purchase our clinic shirt as part of the program registration process. o The purchase of other required clinic clothing (ie. scrub-type pants), is the responsibility of the student
+You will be required to purchase our clinic shirt as part of the program registration process.
+The purchase of other required clinic clothing (ie. scrub-type pants), is the responsibility of the student